SiarheiKrumkacheu/SiarheiKrumkacheu.github.io/index.md

-### ОБО МНЕ
+### ABOUT ME

-- учился в гомельском областном лицее с физико математическим уклоном.
-  (Гомель, 2006 - 2008)
-- учился в Белорусский государственный университет трансорта по специальности инженер электромеханик.
+- studied in the Gomel regional lyceum with a physico-mathematical bias.
+(Gomel, 2006-2008)
-  (Гомель, 2008 - 2013)
+- studied in the Belarusian State University of Transport,  specialty electrician engineer.
+(Gomel, 2008 - 2013)
-- переехал и работаю в локомотивном депо Минск мастером.
-  (Минск, 2013 - 2019)
+- Moved and working at Minsk Locomotive Depot as a master.
+(Minsk, 2013 - 2019)
-- служба в армии.
-  (Могилев, 2013 - 2014)
+- Military service.
+(Mogilyov, 2013 - 2014)
-- учился в БГУ по специальности инженер программист.
-  (Минск, 2017 - 2018)
+- studied in BSU,  specialty software engineer.
+(Minsk, 2017 - 2018)
-- курсы Unity с поддержкой C#.
-  (Минск, IT - academy, 2018 - 3 месяца)
+- Unity courses with C # support.
+(Minsk, IT - academy, 2018 - 3 months)
-- курсы C#.
-  (Минск, Центр обучающих технологий, 2018 - 3 месяца)
+- C # courses.
+(Minsk, Center for Educational Technologies, 2018 - 3 months)

-### ИНТЕРЕСЫ
+### INTERESTS

-Если есть свободное от работы и учебы время:
-  - учусь в игре на электро гитаре
+In his free time from work and study:
+  - learn to play electric guitar
-  - стрельба из лука
+  - archery

 ### Контакты